Short-Term vs. Long-Term Capital Gains Tax: What’s the Difference?

 Special Capital Gains Tax Rates

-- Capital gains from collectible items, such as antiques, jewelry or art, are taxed at a maximum rate of 28%.
+- Collectibles: Capital gains from collectible items, such as antiques, jewelry and art, are taxed at a maximum rate of 28%.

-- Gains from the sale of certain qualified small-business stock have a maximum tax rate of 28%.
+- Small business stock: Gains from the sale of certain qualified small business stock have a maximum tax rate of 28%.

-- A portion of the gains from selling property where depreciation was claimed may be taxable at a maximum rate of 25%.
+- Depreciated property: A portion of the gains from selling property where depreciation was claimed may be taxable at a maximum rate of 25%.

 Net Investment Income Tax

-An additional 3.8% tax on investment income may apply if your modified adjusted gross income is greater than $200,000 for singles or heads of household; $250,000 for married couples filing jointly; $125,000 for married individuals filing separately and $250,000 for surviving spouses with dependent children.
+An additional 3.8% tax on investment income may apply if your modified adjusted gross income is greater than $200,000 for singles or heads of household; $250,000 for married couples filing jointly; or $125,000 for married individuals filing separately.

 What Are Capital Losses?

-Tip: Capital losses from the sale of personal-use property are not tax deductible, including losses from the sale of your home or car.
+Tip: Capital losses from the sale of personal-use property like your home or car are not tax deductible.

 How to Reduce Capital Gains Taxes

 - Hold assets for at least a year.
-If you wait at least a year before you sell, you can pay the long-term capital gains tax rate, which is typically lower than your marginal tax rate.
+Waiting at least a year before you sell allows you to use the lower long-term capital gains tax rate.

 - Harvest investment losses.
-You can offset capital gains by deliberately selling some of your investments at a loss.
-Tax loss harvesting is a common approach to managing capital gains taxes, but you may want to talk to an investment advisor before attempting to sell off investments at a loss.
+Offset capital gains by deliberately selling some of your investments at a loss.
+Tax-loss harvesting is a common way to manage capital gains taxes, but you may want to talk to an investment advisor before taking losses.

-- Minimize churn.
+- Minimize turnover.
 The less often you sell, the fewer taxable gains you'll have.
-Some investors choose index funds because they typically do less buying and selling than more actively managed funds, thus reducing the capital gains they generate.
+This is one strategy behind investing in index funds, since they typically do less buying and selling than actively managed funds.

 - Donate shares to charity.
-When you donate shares of stock or other assets to a qualified charity, you don't realize a gain—and you get a tax deduction for the amount of your donation.
+When you donate shares of stock or other assets directly to a qualified charity, you don't realize a gain.
+Better still, you get a tax deduction for the full amount of your donation.
+IRS rules and limitations can be complicated, so you may want to consult a tax pro.

 The Bottom Line